 The child support tables only show an amount for the first $150,000 of income.
 As explained in Step 5, you have two choices for determining how much child support should be paid on the portion of income over $150,000:

-- you can multiply the amount of income over $150,000 by the percentage shown in the table for the province or territory where the paying parent lives; or
+- you can multiply the amount of income over $150,000 by the percentage shown in the table for the province or territory where the paying parent lives

 Add the table amount for the first $150,000 of annual income to the amount determined for the portion of income over $150,000 to get the basic child support amount.

 Alex and Marie live in Alberta.
-They have an 11-year-old daughter named Zoe.
+They have a seven-year-old daughter named Zoe.
 When Alex and Marie decided to live apart and divorce, they agreed that Zoe would live with Alex and that Marie would pay child support.

 - $175,000 - $150,000 = $25,000 (portion of income over $150,000)